jingjjjjjie/DouyinScraper/README.md

 # Douyin Scraper
 *discontinued due to douyin web's security upgrade*
-To get started using this API follow the instructions below.

 ## Note
 You need to have a correct version of chromedriver in your corresponding python interpreter path for the script to work.